a1oneil/OS-From-Scratch/README.md

 - // entire project is in progress, this only accounts for projects A & B out of A,B,C,D,E.
-- // Arianna O’Neil, Logan Teceno, Sam Silvia
+- // Arianna O’Neil, Logan Teceno, Sam Silvia, Chris Roppolo
 - // Dr. Black’s COMP 350 Project B

 ## Step 1: Printing to the Screen - Interrupt 0x10 (Logan)